 Book 1: Technical Presentations

-GAP: Technical college education does not always prepare students for technical presentations in industry
+GAP: Engineering and computer science college education does not always prepare students for technical presentations in industry

 For new engineering or computer science/IT graduates or ambitious college students.
 Gives engineering and computer-specific examples and stories of how to present in a professional setting.
 Designed and tested with college Millennial students.